moa-haldorson/git-tutorial/README.md

-# hello-world
+# Git & GitHub tutorial from W3Schools

-Hello World repository for Git tutorial
+A repository for Git tutorial.
 This is an example repository for the Git tutoial on https://www.w3schools.com

 This repository is built step by step in the tutorial.